timsutton/make-profile-pkg/README.md

 ### Munki-specific use

 *Note*: As of [Munki 2.2](https://github.com/munki/munki/releases/tag/v2.2.0.2399), Munki can natively import configuration profiles.
 I would recommend that if you are only planning to deploy a profile using Munki to use its native support rather than this tool.
-This tool is still useful for building installer packages for use in differentscenarios.
-See Armin Briegel's [blog post](http://scriptingosx.com/2015/01/push-settings-with-munkis-new-profile-support) for a good example of how this works (specifically towards the bottom, "Importing the Profile into Munki."
+This tool is still useful for building installer packages for use in different scenarios.
+See Armin Briegel's [blog post](http://scriptingosx.com/2015/01/push-settings-with-munkis-new-profile-support) for a good example of how this works (specifically towards the bottom, "Importing the Profile into Munki.")

 The packages are built to be just as useful without Munki, but if you do import them into Munki, the following additional keys will be set appropriately:
 - `description`, `display_name` (taken from the profile's `PayloadDisplayName` and `PayloadDescription` keys)